learn-co-curriculum/dsc-cities-try-experience/p_10_accessing_multiple_items.md

 top_travel_cities[4:6]
 ```

-This operation is called `slice`.
+A selection of elements using a range of indices is called a `slice`.
 So, we can say we are `slicing` the elements with indices 4 and 5 in the line above.
 Note that even though we are `slicing` elements, our list remains intact, it does not affect the original list at all.

 In programming terms, we would say that slicing elements is non-destructive, because it does not change the underlying data structure.
 We can do it as many times as we like, and our `top_travel_cities` list remains unchanged.
 If we want to store that slice of elements, we would need to store it in another variable.
 For example, if we wanted to store `'Solta', 'Greenville'` as the variable `top_two` we would do it like this: